deividas-strole/space-defender/README.md

 ## 🎯 Purpose

-This game was created as a **portfolio project** to showcase practical JavaScript skills, animation techniques, and problem-solving abilities.
+**Space Defender** was created as a **portfolio project by Deividas Strole** to showcase practical JavaScript skills, animation techniques, and problem-solving abilities.
 Suitable for:
 - Frontend Developer portfolios
 - JavaScript learning references